What Do Transaction IDs Have to do With Chargeback & Fraud Management?

 Why should I include a transaction ID in my chargeback response?

 Transaction IDs are a crucial element of any chargeback or fraud response.
-Banks and processors can quickly locate and retrieve the transaction details in question using your transaction ID.
+The help banks and processors can quickly locate and retrieve the transaction details in question.
 Without this ease of access, many problems can occur.

 Depending on your managing card network and the chargeback reason code cited, you would use your transaction ID to craft the best chargeback rebuttal letter possible, as it provides a succinct snapshot of the transaction in dispute.